Scribbles From A Notebook

 Peter Skolnick, a film producer who for many years was my partner and grew to be a much appreciated, valued friend had, previous to our association, remarked to a mutual acquaintance, Mark Kristal: “I will never work with Ares, he’s just too independent.”

-Suddenly there was a flurry of discreet commotion; laughter ceased, conversations swiftly ended.
 The Man walked through the door and everyone submissively took a seat around both sides of the long, rectangular polished wood table.
 I was ushered to a seat facing him.
 Without apology or prologue (I assume due to his stressful schedule) The Man addressed me frankly in that acquired, direct and austere tone reserved to those of Authority.
 His face was a blank mask; penetrating eyes unblinking in their indiscreet, scrupulous appraisal of my person.

-The Man continued for some time outlining what I considered unnecessary detail: the previous campaigns were all outstandingly successful (of course), and he anticipated that this project would be carried out with the same competence and eagerness.
 He repeatedly used the word “passion” in describing the project; passion being the currently trendy code word used by the community of trans-national company executives to provoke enthusiasm within their corporate ranks.
 Passion for the job; passion for the product; passion for the corporation.
 I never heard senior management mention a passion for life, for laughter, for love.

 WArsHaW arrIViNg wiTH joANN FLigHT 469 laX BOUrbOn, FIsh